Samsung Galaxy S10, S10+, S10e With Infinity-O Displays Launched

-Samsung Galaxy S10-series has been launched at an event in San Francisco on Wednesday, ahead of MWC 2019 next week.
-As extensively rumoured, the South Korean consumer electronics giant has launched three models - the Galaxy S10, Galaxy S10+, and the Galaxy S10e, all with "hole-punch" selfie cameras.
-All three smartphones share a few significant common specifications, such as the processor, Dynamic AMOLED displays with HDR10+ certification, Fast Wireless Charging 2.0, and Wireless PowerShare.
+Samsung Galaxy S10-series has finally been unveiled.
+The South Korean consumer electronics giant unveiled its flagship series an event in San Francisco on Wednesday, ahead of MWC 2019 next week.
+As extensively rumoured, Samsung launched three models - the Galaxy S10, Galaxy S10+, and the Galaxy S10e - all with "hole-punch" selfie cameras.
+All three Galaxy S10 smartphones share a few significant common specifications, such as the processor, Dynamic AMOLED displays with HDR10+ certification, Fast Wireless Charging 2.0, and Wireless PowerShare.
 The last is something new for Samsung, a reverse wireless charging feature similar to what Huawei unveiled with the Mate 20 Pro.
 Pretty much everything else, is different between the Samsung Galaxy S10, Samsung Galaxy S10+, and the cheapest Samsung Galaxy S10e.

 At the event, Samsung also unveiled the Samsung Galaxy Fold.
 The Samsung Galaxy S10 and Galaxy S10+ are also the first to introduce an ultrasonic in-display fingerprint sensor on Samsung smartphones, said to be the "most advanced embedded fingerprint scanning method."
 This, along with the Infinity-O Display panels (seen on all three smartphones) can be considered the biggest highlights of the series.
 As we mentioned, the smartphones feature Dynamic AMOLED displays, said to be the first HDR10+ certified displays with a peak brightness of 1,200 nits.
 The displays are touted to have blue light reduction features, apart from improved colour accuracy, and outdoor visibility.
 On the other hand, the Samsung Galaxy S10e sports a capacitive fingerprint sensor on the home button.
 Samsung touts the model to offer a "premium experience in a compact size."